Blobfolio/blob-domain/README.md

 Whether or not a host is ASCII, like `google.com`.
 Unicode domains are still a bit unknown in many parts of the Western world and can cause problems with native PHP functions or databases, so good to know what you've got.

+Note: IP addresses are considered ASCII for the purposes of this function.

 Note: The various `get_*()` functions will always return the host in ASCII format by default.
 Passing `TRUE` to those functions will return Unicode hosts in their original Unicode, e.g. `☺.com`.

 #### Arguments